 As mentioned above, LSD can be isolated in sufficient quantities by streaking a sample extract onto a TLC plate and developing with the proper solvent system.
 The developed streak (conforming to the Rf for standard LSD) is scraped from the plate, transferred onto filter paper, and washed with a solvent to retrieve the LSD for further confirmation by a technique such as infrared spectrophotometry (IR).
 This identification can be accomplished within the time span of about an hour.
 (Because LSD free base is subject to slow degradation, elution and final identification should be performed immediately and without delay.)

 7.0.0 Readings

-1. Clark, Isolation and Identification of Drugs, 3rd edition, vol.1, pg 392-424.
+1. Clarke's Analysis of Drugs and Poisons, 3rd edition, vol.1, pg 392-424.